mvaldes14/blog/content/projects/terraform-nvim.md

 Not to mention that this is my very first plugin, and it was a blast to make, learned a lot on how Neovim internal kind of work and how to leverage buffers and other plugins to build upon.

-10/10 would recommend anyone using Neovim to build a plugin just to learn
+10/10 would recommend anyone using Neovim to build a plugin just to learn.

+**Fun fact, doing this plugin made me feel comfortable to tackle a linter for `nvim-lint` as a replacement for null-ls and got my [PR](https://github.com/mfussenegger/nvim-lint/pull/330) approved and merged, quite happy about it.**

 If you find this useful don't forget to give it a star over at [GitHub](https://github.com/mvaldes14/terraform.nvim)